-BourbonAndVinyl is a blog about the timeless joys of listening to rock and roll music and having a sip or two of bourbon, preferably at the same time.
+BourbonAndVinyl is about the timeless joys of listening to rock and roll music and having a sip or two of bourbon, preferably at the same time.
 I like to focus on older, established artists who are making new music.
 That seems to be a sadly overlooked niche these days.
 Although I’ll admit I’m always looking for brand new bands that rock out like Greta Van Fleet, Starcrawler or Dirty Honey.
 It’s my hope that in these pages I’m able to evangelize rock and roll and the great bands who play it.

 Music has meant a lot to me over the years.
 Music and our reaction to it can be both profoundly personal and at the same time a very communal experience.
 It’s my hope here to share some of my personal experience listening to music and discovering bands and move those experiences to that shared communal space.
 Memories I have often evoke certain songs and vice versa.
 Most of what I write here, the stories I tell about my experiences with certain music, I try tell from the perspective of two friends sitting in a bar talking… Luckily for me, I married a woman (referred to in these pages as The Rock Chick), who shares my love of music.
 Everybody who loves rock and roll is welcome here.
 I appreciate anybody reading B&V and all of your comments or thoughts.

-It is my attempt in these posts not just to edify but to entertain as well.
-I try and see the humor in everything I do or have done.
-So some of these posts may have nothing to do with music or drinking but will be my attempt to make you laugh.
+On occasion, some of these posts may have nothing to do with music or drinking but will be my attempt to make you laugh.
 It seemed funny at the time… In most cases the names are changed in these stories to protect the guilty.